Explorer

 Essentially FedRAMP (Federal Risk and Authorization Management Program) is a U.S. government program that sets security standards for cloud service providers.
 The program is designed to ensure that cloud services are secure enough to handle federal data and comply with government regulations.
 There are three levels of FedRAMP authorization: Low, Moderate, and High, depending on the sensitivity of the data the service will handle.

-The ability for U.S. government agencies and their contractors to use Atlassian Cloud tools is a big win for the company.
+The ability for U.S. government agencies and their contractors to use Atlassian Cloud tools is a big win.
 For years, federal agencies stuck with on-premises tools because cloud-based offerings weren’t deemed secure enough.
-With FedRAMP Moderate, Atlassian’s cloud services are now in play for a much broader audience.
+With FedRAMP Moderate, Atlassian’s Cloud services are now in play for a whole new set of potential customers.

 Would You Like To Know More?